 Kiwanis Meetup is a thematic event that is open to the public.
-The topics for Kiwanis meetups are chosen based on the target group you have decided to attract and the topic is that of interest to these people.
+The topics for Kiwanis meetups are chosen based on the target group you have decided to attract and what could be of interest to them.

 Three cornerstones of Kiwanis meetups